• Natalie Clarke

 What are your qualifications?

-I have a MA and Advanced Postgraduate Diploma in Integrative Psychotherapy and Counselling from The Minster Centre.
-I am a Registered Member of the BACP and Trainee Member of the UKCP.
+I have an MA and Advanced Postgraduate Diploma in Integrative Psychotherapy and Counselling from The Minster Centre.
+I am a Registered Member of the BACP and a Full Clincial Member of the UKCP.
 I am also a member of The Relational School.

 I have been regularly seeing clients since 2016 and I am committed to Continuing Professional Development and often undertake extra training.